rakutentech/ios-miniapp/USERGUIDE.md

 let miniAppPermissionsList = MiniApp.shared().getCustomPermissions(forMiniApp: miniAppId)
 ```

+<a id="store-custom-permission"></a>
 ##### Store the Mini App Custom Permissions
-Custom permissions for a mini app is cached by the SDK and you can use the following interface to store and retrieve it when you need.
+Custom permissions for a Mini App is cached by the SDK and you can use the following interface to store and retrieve it when you need.

 ```swift
  MiniApp.shared().setCustomPermissions(forMiniApp: String, permissionList: [MASDKCustomPermissionModel])